 After a startup considers SaaS implementation, choosing the right SaaS architecture type is highly imperative to not only ensure the right pricing model but also accommodate special design requirements, such as scalability and customizability.
-Also, if you’re considering SaaS type 2 architecture for data isolation and runtime isolation environments, this article on how to build a SaaS product easily is a must-read.
-As an application architect working on enterprise software, let me walk you through how we helped a project management startup succeed by applying SaaS type 2 to build a SaaS product.
+Also, if you’re considering SaaS type 2 architecture to isolate both data and runtime environments, this article is a must-read.
+As an application architect working on enterprise software, let me walk you through how we helped a project management startup succeed by applying SaaS type 2.

-While we started placing our focus on reducing the cycle time for features, it wasn’t possible with the traditional model of deployment wherein the SaaS product was hosted in the customer’s environment.
-Therefore, we decided to provide the platform with the SaaS model offering.
+While we started placing our focus on reducing the cycle time for features, it wasn’t possible with the traditional model of deployment wherein the product was hosted in the customer’s environment.
+Therefore, we decided to provide the platform as a SaaS offering.
 However, the immediate next step was to pick the right SaaS architecture, and this was crucial considering its role in fostering the platform’s future growth.

-In this SaaS model, the customers were very clear and strict on the need to have complete isolation both at the application level as well as data level.
+In this model, the customers were very clear and strict on the need to have complete isolation both at the application level as well as data level.
 We agreed that Type 2 architecture was the right fit for this case.
-Hence, we decided to implement this software as a service using our experience of saasifying products for growth-stage startups from various domains.
+Hence, we decided to implement it using our experience of saasifying products for growth-stage startups from various domains.

-The following are some of the architectural challenges that we encountered while building a SaaS product, and effectively tackled to drive successful implementation-
+The following are some of the architectural challenges that we encountered, and effectively tackled to drive successful implementation-

 Each customer runs on a different scale; some customers have thousands of users using the platform for planning and execution.
 On the other hand, there are customers with very few top-level executives using the platform.
 Since we have the freedom to deploy the application at the customer level, the application was deployed keeping the size of user bases in mind.